openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 # DBQuery Binding

 This binding allows creating items from the result of native database queries.
-It currently supports InfluxDB 2.0 and will support major relational databases through JDBC.
+It currently only supports InfluxDB 2.0.

-You can use the addon in any situation where you want to create an item from a native SQL query, the source of the query can be any supported database, and don't need to be the one you use as persistence service in InfluxDB.
+You can use the addon in any situation where you want to create an item from a native query, the source of the query can be any supported database, and don't need to be the one you use as persistence service in openHAB.
 Some use cases can be:

-- Integrate a device that stores it's data in a database
+- Integrate a device that stores its data in a database
-- Query derived data from you OpenHAB persistence, for example with Influx2 tasks you can process your data to create a new one
+- Query derived data from you openHAB persistence, for example with Influx2 tasks you can process your data to create a new one
-- Bypass limitations of current OpenHAb persistence queries
+- Bypass limitations of current openHAB persistence queries

 ## Supported Things

-There are two types of supported things: `DatabaseBridge` and a `Query`.
+There are two types of supported things: `influxdb2` and a `query`.
 For each different database, you want to connect you must define a `Bridge` thing for that database.
 Then each `Bridge` can define as much as wanted `Query` things you want to execute.

 Current supported `Bridge` is:

-- `Influx2Bridge`
+- `influxdb2`

 ## Thing Configuration

 ### Bridges

-#### Influx2Bridge
+#### influxdb2

 Defines a connection to an Influx2 database and allows creating queries on it.